Article I - Policy

 C. Posting Information about Colleagues and Co-Workers

 Respect for the privacy rights of colleagues and co-workers is important in a work environment.
 If you are in doubt about whether it is appropriate to post any information about colleagues and co-workers, ask for their explicit permission – preferably in writing.
-Making demeaning or insulting comments about colleagues or co-workers to third parties is unprofessional behavior.
+Making demeaning or insulting comments about colleagues or co-workers to third parties constitutes unprofessional behavior.
 Such comments may also breach the University’s codes of behavior regarding harassment, including the Code of Student Conduct and the Sexual Harassment Policy.

 D. Posting Information Concerning Hospitals or Other Institutions